-The Issuer irrevocably appoints Cellnex UK Limited, Office 132 Spaces Liverpool Street Station, 35 New Broad Street, London EC2M 1NH, United Kingdom as its agent for service of process in any proceedings before the English courts in connection with this Note.
+Each of the Issuer and the Guarantor irrevocably appoints Cellnex UK Limited, whose registered office is R+, 4th floor, 2 Blagrave Street, Reading, United Kingdom, RG1 1AZ, as its agent for service of process in any proceedings before the English courts in connection with this Note.
 If any person appointed as process agent is unable for any reason to act as agent for service of process, the Issuer will appoint another agent, and failing such appointment within 15 days, the bearer shall be entitled to appoint such a person by written notice addressed to the Issuer and delivered to the Issuer or to the Specified Office of the Issue and Paying Agent.
-The Issuer agrees that failure by a process agent to notify it of any process will not invalidate the relevant proceedings.
-This paragraph 15 does not affect any other method of service allowed by law.
+The Issuer and the Guarantor agree that failure by a process agent to notify it of any process will not invalidate the relevant proceedings.
+This paragraph 14 does not affect any other method of service allowed by law.

-- 16. If this Note has been admitted to trading in the regulated market of the Irish Stock Exchange plc trading as Euronext Dublin all notices shall be published in a manner which complies with its rules and regulations. - 17.
-Claims for payment of principal and interest in respect of this Note shall become prescribed and void unless made, in the case of principal, within ten years after the Maturity Date (or, as the case may be, the Relevant Date) or, in the case of interest, five years after the relevant Interest Payment Date. - 18.
+- 15. If this Note has been admitted to trading in the regulated market of the Irish Stock Exchange plc trading as Euronext Dublin all notices shall be published in a manner which complies with its rules and regulations. - 16.
+Claims for payment of principal and interest in respect of this Note shall become prescribed and void unless made, in the case of principal, within ten years after the Maturity Date (or, as the case may be, the Relevant Date) or, in the case of interest, five years after the relevant Interest Payment Date. - 17.
 No person shall have any right to enforce any provision of this Note under the Contracts (Rights of Third Parties) Act 1999 but this does not affect any right or remedy of any person which exists or is available apart from that Act.